Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short:

-• Cleaning and heat feel depend heavily on the upholstery you choose
+• Cleaning and heat feel depend heavily on upholstery choice

 Pros & Cons